Dual Nationality as a Global Asset

 Drawing on extensive interviews and fieldwork, the book analyzes three cases: Israelis who acquire citizenship from European-origin countries such as Germany or Poland; Hungarian-speaking citizens of Serbia who obtain a second citizenship from Hungary (and, through it, EU citizenship); and Mexicans who give birth in the United States to secure American citizenship for their children.
 The findings reveal the growth of instrumental attitudes toward citizenship: individuals worldwide increasingly view nationality as rank within a global hierarchy rather than as a sanctified symbol of a unique national identity.

-The book has been quoted in The Economist, and was reviewed in the International Migration Review, International Migration, the European Journal of Cultural and Political Sociology, the International Journal of Comparative Sociology, the Nordic Journal of Migration Research and the Dublin Review of Books.
+The book has been quoted in The Economist.
+It has been reviewed in the American Journal of Sociology, International Migration Review, International Migration, the European Journal of Cultural and Political Sociology, the International Journal of Comparative Sociology, the Nordic Journal of Migration Research and the Dublin Review of Books.
 It was also discussed in a symposium at GLOBALCIT.

 "Citizenship 2.0 makes a significant contribution to comparative studies of citizenship as a legal status.
 Harpaz has a rare gift for interpreting individual motives and attitudes.
 With a highly original argument, he teases out all the nuances and emotional ambivalences that drive his respondents toward seeking an external citizenship that they do not intend to fully and immediately use.
 This book is a real gem." —Rainer Bauböck, author of Democratic Inclusion